-Reasons to prefer the Panasonic Lumix DMC-FZ1000:
+Advantages of the Panasonic Lumix DMC-FZ1000:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Ready to shoot: Has an integrated lens, whereas the X-T2 necessitates an extra lens.